cloudevents/spec/README.md

 If English is not your primary language and doing the translation yourself via any number of freely available tools (e.g. browsers, AI) is problematic please let us know.
-For reference, a snapshot of the repository with the (old) translationed documentation is available via the [`translations`](https://github.com/cloudevents/spec/tree/translations) tag.
+For reference, a snapshot of the repository with the (old) translated documentation is available via the [`translations`](https://github.com/cloudevents/spec/tree/translations) tag.

 ## SDKs

-In addition to the documentation mentioned above, there are also a set of language specific SDKs being developed:
+In addition to the documentation mentioned above, there is also a set of language specific SDKs being developed:

 - [C#/.NET](https://github.com/cloudevents/sdk-csharp)